5.0

 1. Deep Tissue Massage

-Targets deep muscle layers with firm pressure—common for treating chronic tension or injury.
+This targets deep muscle layers with firm pressure, which is common for treating chronic tension or injury.
 Some soreness or minor bruising may follow.

 2. Remedial Massage